Thousands detained after Kazakhstan unrest | DW | 09.01.2022

 Citizens took to the streets following a steep rise in fuel prices last weekend, but the protests quickly grew in scope to encompass a series of economic and political grievances.
 Most of their anger was directed at the country's former President Nursultan Nazarbayev, who led the country from the breakup of the Soviet Union in the early 1990s before stepping down and naming Tokayev as his successor in 2019.
 However, Nazarbayev kept control of the country's powerful Security Council, and was only ousted by Tokayev during the latest unrest.

-After the violence led to dozens of deaths among both protesters and security forces, President Tokayev gave the order to open fire without warning.
+After the violence led to dozens of deaths among both protesters and security forces, President Tokayev ordered the security forces to open fire at protesters without warning.

 He referred to the protesters as "bandits" and "terrorists."